 Virginia S. Stafford

-Kirstin Sullivan, Secretary: Ames, IA
+Kirstin Sullivan, Chair: Ames, IA

 “In my spare time, I like to be outside whenever I can, read, write, and do photography.
 I went to Cheley Camps (GTE) from 1981-1986 and was on staff in Senior Chipeta in 1989.
-My 2 boys both attend Cheely Camps.
+My 2 boys both attend Cheley Camps.
 Children inspire me.
 I’m in my 23rd year of teaching high schoolers and have spent the last 10 years working to send kids to camp through JACF.
 The satisfaction is intrinsic when you get to see first hand how your efforts helped another person.
 There is nothing better.
 My mother has always made service a big component of her life and she has always been a big influence on me and my foundations that moved me toward adulthood.
 I think my mission moment was when I was a junior in college and I realized that having money and a paycheck is necessary to sustain life but teaching kids to understand their place in the world and helping them to reach their full potential is what I stay alive for.
 I love my work, both professional and volunteer because I feel like it has a purpose that reaches beyond me.”

 Mara Friedman: Phoenix, AZ